Choosing the Best RV Air Conditioner

 Image by Camping World

-The shroud protects the internal components of the A/C unit.
+The shroud protects the air conditioner’s internal components.
 Typically constructed of polypropylene, these covers are durable and weather-resistant.

 Air Filter